 However, even then, this does not confirm that 2 million people have visited your site because there is a difference between users and sessions.
 Interestingly, there is a difference between the three most commonly used metrics to indicate traffic to your site, including sessions, users, and page views.

 What are page views in Google Analytics?

 This is one of the easiest to understand.
 Page views are the total number of times the same page has been viewed on the website.
 Now, in case the same user clicks on the page multiple times, analytics will count each visit as a page view.

 SEO services use page views for different purposes, other than, of course, knowing how many people viewed your site that particular day, week, or month.
 An analysis of page views usually indicates whether your new page design or the online advertising campaign you are running is performing to your expectations or not.

-In case the page views increase, it means that the changes you made are working and you can retain them or continue with the advertising campaign.
+In case the number of page views increase, it means that the changes you made are working, and you can retain them or continue with the advertising campaign.
 However, in case of page views go down, you would prefer to go back to the original design or content of the site.
 In this way, page views can be used as a benchmark to judge whether your new updates will work or not.

 Importance of web statistics

-It is always better to have many repeat visitors who participate in multiple sessions rather than those users who view multiple pages and do not return or stay for an extended time on your site.
+It is always better to have many return visitors who participate in multiple sessions rather than those users who view multiple pages and do not return or stay for an extended time on your site.
 This particular information related to sessions, page views, and users provided by the Google Analytics account is very useful for SEO consulting services looking to improve lead generation opportunities, and when redesigning your website looking for better results and traffic.